This title has been long out of print but Arizona Hobbies has been able to secure some remaining inventory in new condition.

 The book is primarily based on original company documentation and interviews with former P&LE managers.
 This information was supplemented with information gleaned from railroad publications and interviews with historians.

-Kahndog Publications, softcover, 80 pages, standard portrait format, Black-and-White photographs plus 8-page Color section.
+Kahndog Publications, softcover, 80 pages, standard portrait format, B&W photographs plus 8-page Color section.